-Learn how to draw an easy raccoon with a masked face and fluffy striped tail.
+Below you’ll find a step-by-step tutorial for how to draw an easy Raccoon and a Raccoon Coloring Page.
 Sometimes the extra simple projects are the ones that turn out extra cute!

 When it comes to drawing cute and interesting animals, raccoons have a lot to offer.
 They live all over the US in forests and woodlands, near farms and cities and have been known to eat almost anything.
 This includes clams, fish, nuts, fruit, lizards, insects and the occasional squirrel or mouse.

 Though it was once believed that raccoons liked to wash their food before they eat it, today scientists think that’s not necessarily true and may just like the feel of water on their hands.